He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

 The history of the Belle Époque reveals many scandalous stories.
-Behind the elegant portraits are hidden the interesting lives of grand dames and adventurous gentlemen.
-Drawing inspiration from the article about John Singer Sargent’s Madame X, we decided to tell you about another major artist from that time.
-We are pleased to introduce you to Giovanni Boldini, aka the “Master of Swish” and the beautiful, Franca Florio.
+Behind the elegant portraits interesting lives of grand dames and adventurous gentlemen are hidden.
+Drawing inspiration from the article about John Singer Sargent’s Madame X, I decided to tell you about another major artist from that time.
+We are pleased to introduce to you Giovanni Boldini, aka the Master of Swish and his beautiful sitter, Franca Florio.

-Giovanni was an Italian artist who lived between 1842 and 1931.
+Giovanni Boldini was an Italian artist who lived between 1842 and 1931.
 His father was a painter of religious subjects in Ferrara (north-central Italy).
 He ensured that his promising son was classically trained in Florence.
 One of the boy’s first pieces is a self-portrait from 1856, when he was just 14 years old.

-One surely needs time to let one’s own style emerge and you’ll notice there is none of his later swishing style here.
+One surely needs time to let their own style emerge and you’ll notice there is none of his later swishing style here.
 The influence of his classic schooling in this early work is shown through the chiaroscuro, meaning the bold use of light-dark contrast.
 It bares little resemblance to the work he later went on to produce.
 However, please don’t get me wrong, this oil-on-canvas represents a remarkable achievement for such a young boy.
 I couldn’t have painted my face that well however much I tried!

 The Italian painter met John Singer Sargent in Paris in 1880.
 The two men bonded and drew artistic inspiration from one another.
-In fact, they shared more than just their first name.
-(Italian lesson number one: Giovanni translates into John).
+In fact, they shared more than just their first name (Italian lesson number one: Giovanni translates into John).
 We’ll reveal a few of their liaisons later!

 Portrait of Franca Florio is an oil-on-canvas painted by the Italian artist in 1901, last edited in 1924.

-Franca was the daughter of a bankrupt Palermitan noble family, who married into bourgeois money.
+Franca Florio, born Francesca Paola Jacona della Motta dei baroni di San Giuliano, was the daughter of a bankrupt Palermitan noble family, who married into bourgeois money.
 A true socialite, very well known within the decadent Sicilian society for her extravagant life.
-So much so, that she was dubbed the ‘Queen of Palermo’.
+So much so, that she was dubbed the Queen of Palermo.
 She was also acclaimed internationally, for her charm and fortune.
 Her beloved yachts took her to parties all over the Mediterranean sea.

-Giovanni’s peculiar brushstrokes are the stylistic elements that make Portrait of Madame X and Portrait of Franca Florio more dissimilar than alike.
-Moreover, Boldini’s figure does not possess the statuary poise; the sharpness of profile; or the stillness that Sargent infused in Virginie’s portrait.
+Boldini’s peculiar brushstrokes are the stylistic elements that make Portrait of Madame X and Portrait of Franca Florio more dissimilar than alike.
+Moreover, Boldini’s figure does not possess the statuary poise; the sharpness of profile; or the stillness that Sargent infused in Gautreau’s portrait.
 Also, the background is not as dense, bare and dramatic as the one behind Madame X. In fact, Franca Florio seems to be hit by swirls of wind.
 It swishes around her, spreading color, shapes, fabric and material, and filling up the otherwise empty space.

 On the contrary, the composition of the scene is very similar.
 The women are alone with their lunar pallor, standing out against the pitch black of the fabric.
 The intimacy of the captured moment, the ladies’ elegance and sensuality, the unforgiving world that they embody, all unify the subjects.

 Giovanni Boldini’s style turned out to be very specific and personal, unharnessed by any main artistic movement.
-Dashing and vibrant realism portraying the high society the artist became part and a spectator of.
+Dashing and vibrant realism portrays the high society the artist became a member and a spectator of.
 Wedged in between the immediacy of the Impressionists and the dynamism of the Futurists.
 The bodies and the backgrounds are painted with swishing, long strokes.
-So long, dancing and whooshing that in 1933, TIME magazine, dubbed Boldini the “Master of Swish”.
+So long, dancing and whooshing that in 1933, Time magazine, dubbed Boldini the Master of Swish.

 Boldini aimed to capture the soul of his subjects, although they belonged to a world that was renowned for being empty and vacant.
-He played along with them, painting eloquent glances and crystallised their moving bodies in a series of captivating and exciting images.
+He played along with them, painting eloquent glances and crystallizing their moving bodies in a series of captivating and exciting images.

-Giovanni’s figures are so smooth and delicate, so fashionably dressed, they fizz with malice and beauty.
-His nickname from Time magazine, as”Master of Swish” is well and truly deserved.
+Boldini’s figures are so smooth and delicate, so fashionably dressed, they fizz with malice and beauty.
+His nickname from Time magazine, as the Master of Swish is well and truly deserved.